History (HIS) - Courses

 HIS 343 Cr.3

-This course will focus on the Hispanic frontier in North America from California to Florida and the interactions between the United States and Mexico (and Spain) from 1521-1990.
+This course will focus on the pre-Columbian Southwest, the Hispanic frontier in North America from California to Florida, and the interactions between the United States and Mexico (and Spain) from 1521-present.
 Offered Occasionally.

 HIS 344 Cr.3

-This course will analyze Iberian society as a way to understand the establishment and evolution of Hispanic institutions and culture in Latin America from 1492 until 1821.
+This course will analyze Iberian and Amerindian societies to understand the establishment and evolution of Hispanic institutions and cultures in Latin America from 1450 until 1830.
 Offered Alternate Years.

 HIS 345 Cr.3

-This course will explore US relations with the Latin American republics from 1776 to the present day.
-It will devote careful attention to the economic and political goals of US foreign policy in Latin America and explore how these goals have fueled anti-US nationalism, thereby compromising Washington’s efforts to forge closer ties with the Latin American nations.
+This course will explore US relations with Spain and the Latin American republics from 1776 to the present day.
+It will devote careful attention to the economic and political goals of US foreign policy in Latin America and explore how these goals compromised Washington’s efforts to forge closer ties with the Latin American nations and have fueled social inequities and dislocation.
+Themes include diplomacy, Monroe Doctrine, Manifest Destiny, Interventionism, the Good Neighbor Policy, the Alliance for Progress, NAFTA, Human Rights, Pan-Americanism, Hemispheric relations, Latin American relations with Western Europe, and the role of the Roman Catholic Church and NGOs in U.S.-Latin American relations.
 Offered Occasionally.

 HIS 346 Cr.3